zuavra/crumbware/README.md

     // I could set up a logger object here, for example.
 });
 app.use("/", (request, response) => {
-    console.log("This will only appear for route /.");
+    console.log("Exact string match.
+This will only appear for route /.");
 });
 app.use(new RegExp("^/foo/?$"), (request, response) => {
-    console.log("This will only appear for routes that match the regex.");
+    console.log("Regex match.
+This will appear for routes that match the expression.");
 });
 app.use((_, request) => request.method === 'GET', (request, response) => {
-    // This will execute only for GET requests. console.log(request.method);
+    // Function match.
+This will run only for GET requests. console.log(request.method);
 });
 app.use(null, (request, response) => {